 • Expect that we will respect your values and beliefs.
 We will support your beliefs as long as they do not hinder the well-being of others or your planned course of care.

-• Be cared for and supported with respect without regard to health status, sex, race, color, religion, national origin, age, marital status, sexual orientation, or gender identity.
+• Be cared for and supported with respect without regard to race, color, National Guard or Veteran’s status, national origin, age, disability, sex, ethnicity, pregnancy, religion, sexual orientation, culture, language, health status, need for health care services, physical or mental disability, socioeconomic status, marital status, or gender identity or expression.

-• To report abuse, neglect, discrimination, or harassment to any healthcare worker, manager, or executive director.
+• Report abuse, neglect, discrimination, or harassment to any health care worker, manager, or executive director.

 You have the right to:

-• Diagnosis, treatment, and prognosis, except in emergencies in which you lack decision-making capacity and the need for treatment is urgent.
+• Obtain current and understandable information from physicians and caregivers regarding your diagnosis, treatment, and prognosis, except in emergencies in which you lack the capacity to make decisions and the need for treatment is urgent.

-• Discuss and request information related to specific procedures and treatments, including risks involved and reasonable alternatives, and have the information interpreted, when necessary.
-You or someone you choose will have access to this information, which will be interpreted as necessary, except when restricted by law.
+• Discuss and request information related to specific procedures and treatments, including risks involved and reasonable alternatives, and receive assistance when you need information interpreted.
+You or someone you choose will have access to this information, which can be interpreted if necessary, except when restricted by law.

 You have the right to:

-• Take part in planning your care and having an active role in the person-centered plan, including the right to refuse treatment, support, or recommendations at any time.
+• Take part in planning your care and have an active role in the person-centered plan, including refusal of treatment, supports, or recommendations at any time.

-• Be consulted if a doctor wants you to take part in a research program or donor program, and make your own choice whether or not to do so.
-You will receive quality care and support whether you choose to take part or not.
+• Be consulted if a doctor wants you to participate in a research or donor program and allowed to choose whether or not you want to participate.
+You will receive quality care and support whether or not you choose to participate.

 You have the right to: